Skip to main content

 Monthly arts walk

-On the first Friday of each month, over 10,000 people fill the Crossroads galleries, studios, and bars for free exhibitions and street performances — a genuine neighborhood event, not a tourist production.
+On the first Friday of each month, over 10,000 people fill the Crossroads galleries, studios, and bars for free exhibitions and street performances.
+A neighborhood event, not a tourist production.

 Local Food to Try